Hiteshmeena07/Terminal-lock/README.md

-Hey Guys Indian AnonS is here.
+Hey Guys Hitesh Meena is here.

 This is my first tool ,